 Prospective investors should note that the CGH Group's Financial Statements do not include the Issuer's financial information.
 The Issuer was incorporated on 22 March 2019 and, therefore, the consolidated financial statements as of 31 December 2018 and for the period then ended are not available.
-The Issuer published its condensed consolidated financial statements as of and for the six-months period ended 30 June 2020 on its website.
-The Issuer is a holding company with no revenue-generating activities of its own, and neither has nor expects to have any business operations, material assets or liabilities other than its shares in Czech Grid Holding, a.s. and indebtedness described in these Listing Particulars.
+The Issuer is a holding company with no revenue-generating activities of its own, and neither has or expects to have any business operations, material assets or liabilities other than its shares in Czech Grid Holding, a.s. and, following the Issue Date, indebtedness under the EUR Notes and certain related intercompany receivables and payables.